Along with the cartoons, we have saga of Hedger Corp, which is told in weekly installments. (More here.) Here’s the latest story…

 But a solution would have to wait.
 Some of the ponies were back, and they wanted their ice-cold Miller Lite.
 “Yes,” said Ann.
 “We could all use some ice-cold Miller Lite.
 A lot of it.”

-Next week: What does Ann do about the ponies?
+Next: What does Ann do about the ponies?
 That is a story for another day.
-Next week we’re back in the office, where new carpet has everyone up in arms.
+Next week we’re back in the office, where business is interrupted by the paparazzi.